-I certify that I have re ead, understand, and meet the technical stand dards for athletic training listed previously. •
+certify that I have read, understand, and meet t ne technicai standard: s for athletic training listed previously.

-Student Signature Date
+Student Signature Date -

 INFRACTION NOTICE FORM

 Athletic Training Students are expected to follow all policies and procedures associated with the MAT Program.
 Any behavior that violates the policies and procedures may result in infractions.
 Each infraction will be documented on an infraction notice form and discussed with the student, preceptor, CCE, PD, and Director of Sports Medicine.
 Patterns of behavior or an increase in frequency of inappropriate behavior will be weighed.
 Continued infractions may result in termination from the program.
 Infractions are never expunged from the student's record and the following actions may be taken: